 Spend your mornings at the beach before exploring the zoo and aquarium or choose to spend an entire day at the waterpark.
 Views of the area will seem completely different when you choose the take a ride on the SkyWheel.

 You may also like: 20 Free (or Nearly Free!)
 Things to Do in Charleston, South Carolina

 41. Berkeley Springs, West Virginia

-Berkeley Springs is home to Berkeley Springs State Park, which happens to be located in the middle of the town.
+Berkeley Springs, West Virginia is home to Berkeley Springs State Park, which happens to be located in the middle of the town.